techery/janet/README.md

     }
     ```

-    Request is sent/observed with it's `ActionPipe`:
+    The request is sent/observed with its `ActionPipe`:
     ```java
     // create pipe for action class with janet ActionPipe<SampleHttpAction> actionPipe = janet.createPipe(SampleHttpAction.class);